-The purpose of the insurance portion of the course is to provide insight into the nature and function of the law of insurance in South Africa.
+The purpose of the Insurance Law portion of the course is to provide insight into the nature and function of the law of insurance in South Africa.
 More particularly:

-- To provide students with a thorough understanding of the essential elements of a contract of insurance, and how the insurance contract differs from other forms of contract. - To provide students with a thorough understanding of the legal effects of a contract of insurance. - To ensure that students are aware of the legal duties imposed upon the insurer and the insured, and the consequences that may flow if these duties are breached. - To make students aware of the special requirements imposed by statute that attach to certain forms of insurance contract. - To ensure that students understand the application of the Road Accident Fund Act. - To assist students in being able to identify and solve authentic legal problems with regard to insurance contracts and claims from the Road Accident Fund. - To familiarise students with legal concepts and terminology commonly encountered in the law of insurance and in Road Accident Fund claims.
+- To provide students with an understanding of the nature and essential elements of a contract of insurance. - To provide students with an understanding of how the insurance contract differs from other forms of contract. - To provide students with an understanding of the legal effects of a contract of insurance. - To ensure that students are aware of the legal duties imposed upon both the insurer and the insured, as well as of the consequences that may flow if these duties are breached. - To make students aware of the special requirements imposed by statute that attach to certain forms of insurance contract.